bubi-luka/mod_customfields/README.md

 **Warning: _If there is no field with the given id, the shortcode will be displayed unchanged!_**

 ## Roadmap
-### 0.5.*
-- module has a backend modal field,
-- this modal field has the content of all the custom fields,
-- user can with a click on a button select desired custom field and put the shortcode in the editor field.

 ### 0.6.*
 - modal field has the option to use both the label and the data for custom fields,
 - editor field has modified shortcode to contain option to display the label or not,